 Stress and Anxiety

 Stress is a normal part of life—everyday worries, responsibilities, and hassles all contribute to your overall stress level.
 Too much stress can make you feel overwhelmed and affect your mood.
-If you automatically reach for your vape when you are stressed out, you will need to have a plan for handling stress when you quit.
+If you automatically reach for your vape when you are stressed out try creating a personalized quit plan to help you come up with strategies for dealing with stress without vaping.

 Anxiety is feeling worried, nervous, or panicky.
 Anxiety can be a reaction to stress, or it can be triggered by other things in your life.
 It’s normal to experience anxiety from time to time – but anxiety can be a problem if it is frequent or interferes with your daily life.